 Viking Ship Museum, July 2002.
 The museum’s boatyard meanwhile specialises in full-scale reconstructions of historic boats.
 But the highlight is probably a walk down the jetty where you can board a merchant vessel for a local sailing trip.

 Unknown Pub, July 2002.
 I made a couple of friends that day.
 First there was Dave, a tanned, silver-haired Brit who’d been teaching English in Japan.
 The other dude was Niels, a bearded, softly spoken Dane who was from Roskilde.
 I met them both at my hostel and that evening we went out for a few beers at a traditional pub in the town centre.
 For me it was an early taste of that wonderful experience of the coming together of random strangers, one of the many great joys of travelling.
-Forever caught in this one moment of my life, I can’t help but wonder what happened to them both in the fourteen years that have passed since this photo was taken.
+Forever caught in this one moment of my life, I can’t help but wonder what happened to them both in the fifteen years that have passed since this photo was taken.